Electric Cars increase UK Power Cuts with more demand on Supplies

 There are two different timescales which need to be considered when thinking about the power usage of electric cars; the long-term and short-term.

 In the long-term, it is hoped that governments and electricity providers will be able to bolster their energy production.
 This might involve adding power stations, looking at renewable energy, or buying electricity from other countries.
-Unfortunately, though, this isn't something which can happen overnight.
+Unfortunately, though, this isn't something that can happen overnight.
 This will cost billions of pounds to bring to life, with both the public and private sectors having to invest for it to happen quickly.
 Alongside this, it will also take planning, researching and development, and time for construction, making the whole thing even more costly and time-consuming.
 Some people hope that the future will hold free charging for electric cars in public places.
 So far, this sort of initiative has fallen flat, with companies only providing charging points to those who have memberships with them.
 This is a big part of the reason that it’s so hard to find charging points, even after electric cars have been on the market for years.

 If people are going to take up electric cars over the next few years, serious work is going to have to be done to ensure that the grid can take these surges in the short-term.
 While you’re waiting for the government and manufacturers to do their part, you can look for ways to lessen your personal impact on the grid from home.
 One way to handle this is with your own batteries.
 By charging batteries when fewer people are at home, you can save power to use during peak times, lessening the surge which is felt each evening.
 Batteries that are big enough can cost a small fortune, though, and they won’t help you if there is an outage when you want to charge them up.